"To work with living mechanisms in a living body, we need living palpatory skills." Rollin Becker, D.O.

 Registration for CST Animal class

-The tuition in the United States is $750 per person or $700 if registered one month prior to seminar date.
+The tuition in the United States is $800 per person with a pre-registration discount of $50.00 (one month in advance).
 Full payment is required to reserve a space.
 There is a $100 non-refundable registration fee.
 Classes are limited to 18 participants.

 Certification Program for Animals

-Each participant will be required to have completed up to or above the CST-2 class and have achieved certification at that level either by Acorn Seminars Inc. or the Upledger Institute.
+In regards to our classes, it is our policy that students with previous training through other schools must be checked out prior to class through a practical examination in order to take a higher level Acorn Seminars class.
+Each participant will be required to have completed up to or above the CST-3 class and have achieved certification at that level by Acorn Seminars.
 Upon completion of certification, the applicant will be requested to take the CST for Animals class (Acorn Seminars classes only) twice before sitting for the CST Certification Program for Animals.
 Participants will also be required to have basic animal handling experience and safety background.

-To register for certification, call Acorn Seminars, Inc. toll-free at 888-444-9454, local (678) 354-3500 or e-mail us at info@acornseminars.com.
+To register for certification, call Acorn Seminars at (315) 325-4423 or e-mail us at info@acornseminars.com.
 An applicant form will be sent to you with an introductory letter stating expectations of the therapist, materials to know and testing opportunities in your area.

 The CST Certification Program for Animals consists of: